 People who suffer from substance abuse disorders and mental health disorders are diagnosed as having co-occurring conditions, something also referred to as a dual diagnosis.
 Although one would think that it would be rather obvious to determine if someone has both a chemical addiction and a co-occurring condition like anxiety or depression, these disorders can be difficult to diagnose.
 Symptoms of substance abuse can mask the symptoms of mental illness and vice versa which makes dual diagnosis treatment all the more important.

 The case of co-occurring conditions is much like the chicken and the egg conversation.
 What came first – the dependency or the mental illness?
 Say a person suffers from depression.
 It’s possible that the depression came first and they started using drugs and alcohol to cope with the negative emotions.
 It’s also possible that the person started using drugs and then began suffering from depression.
 You can see how the symptoms can overlap and the initial problem can be hard to detect without properly trained staff at a dual diagnosis treatment center.

 Additionally, not all addicts or alcoholics are honest about the situation.
 If they are being treated for an addiction or alcoholism, they may not bring up their anxiety or depression because they don’t feel it’s relevant to their condition.
 Or, the same person may be treated for depression but keep their use of drugs and alcohol under wraps.

 At The River Source, we see co-occurring disorders frequently.
-Our medical professionals are experienced in this field and have worked successfully with dual diagnosis rehab programs for clients for years.
+Our medical professionals are experienced in this field and have worked successfully with dual diagnosis treatment programs for clients for years.